Most models fail at the point of decision — where weak validation leads to rejection, delay, or loss of confidence.

-Health economics is moving from model construction to model validation.
+Health economics is moving from model construction → to model validation

-AI is accelerating this shift.
-Models fail at the point of decision.
 The question is no longer whether health economic models should be validated — it is whether your organisation will be ready when that becomes the standard.

 I have delivered over 50 health economics projects for clients including the NHS, NIHR, pharmaceutical companies, charities, and the British Council.
 I combine methodological rigour with practical policy experience — producing work that is credible to academics, actionable for commissioners, and persuasive to decision-makers.